Using Account Holder Behavior to Prevent Banking Fraud

 Guardian Analytics is focused solely on preventing banking fraud.
 Their patented Dynamic Account Modeling® features behavior-based anomaly detection that automatically monitors every account holder’s behavior looking for unexpected or unusual activity that could be indicative of fraud.
 Their fraud intelligence efforts uncover emerging threats and trends that they use to continually improve their solutions and educate customers on the threats that they face.
 Their current FraudMAP® solutions include purpose-built anomaly detection products for preventing fraud in the online, ACH, wire, and mobile banking channels.
 Guardian Analytics' 250 customers are conforming to the FFIEC Guidance while improving customer trust.

-Rake Narang: What are the common threats to online banking?
+Info Security PG: What are the common threats to online banking?
 How has access and authentication evolved over the years?

 Terry Austin: The challenge here is that there is no one scheme that poses the greatest threat to financial institutions.
 Cyber criminals are using multiple schemes and technologies that force bankers and account holders to defend against a broad spectrum of constantly changing attacks.